A "dry" type of a Pennsylvania Dutch treat, Shoofly Pie isn't overly sweet or firm, & has the right amount of molasses flavor in every bite!

 - 1 tsp pure vanilla extract

 - Preheat oven to 400°F.

 - Prepare the filling: Combine the boiling water and baking soda in a small bowl.
 Stir in the molasses, then set aside.

 - Combine the flour and brown sugar in a medium bowl (crush any brown sugar “rocks” if you have them).
-Cut the butter into the flour mixture using a pastry cutter until mixture resembles coarse crumbs.
+Cut the butter into the flour mixture using a pastry blender until mixture resembles coarse crumbs.
 Reserve ½ cup (2½ oz, 67g) crumbs for topping.